programmingwithprince/File-Sharing/README.md

 # 📁 File Sharing

 Welcome to the **File Sharing** project!
-This repository provides a simple and efficient way to share files over a network.
+This repository provides a simple and efficient way to share files over a network using Flask.
 Whether you're working on a team project or need to transfer files between devices, this tool has got you covered.

 !File Sharing